Genez-io/genezio/README.md

 ## How does it work?

 Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
-Your functions are deployed in Genezio infrastructe.
+Your functions are deployed in Genezio infrastructure.